 - Clatsop (members of this tribe did come to Grand Ronde and were accepted by the agents as members of the tribe)

 Finally, perhaps the most contentious claims of the tribes are the Wałála (Cascades, Watlala Tumwaters).
 They signed the Willamette Valley treaty and were slated to remove to Grand Ronde.
-Instead the Yakima and Klickitats, under Chief Kamiakin, attacked the Columbia Gorge American settlements in March 1856 and were repelled by the army.
+Instead, the Yakima and Klickitat, under Chief Kamiakin, attacked the Columbia Gorge American settlements in March 1856 and were repelled by the army.
 The Cascades stated they were not part of the attacks yet the army did not believe them The army hung and shot their chiefs and leaders, 8 in all.
 One of the leaders was taken to prison at Fort Vancouver.
-Many of the remainder of the Cascades simply remained at their villages for a few years and were left alone.
-A few moved down to the Dalles.
+Many of the remainders of the Cascades simply remained at their villages for a few years and were left alone.
+A few moved down to The Dalles.
 The Oregon side Cascades simply remained on their land or went to Celilo.
 The Washington side likely stayed and integrated with the settlers.
-At least one Cascades family and perhaps others, went to Grand Ronde reservation.
+At least one Cascades family and perhaps others went to Grand Ronde reservation.
 A few families did go to Yakima but did not stay.

 The history of removal to the Grand Ronde Reservation is incredibly complex.
 The following articles will address case studies of various tribes that were brought later to Grand Ronde or left to return to their lands.